tibbben/geospatial-visualization/course_description.md

 -   A self-critique of the cartographic processes with attention give to strengths and weaknesses

 [//]: # (focus more on answer or on story >> is the course to prepare students for the political realities of sustainability/resilience or simply be a researcher in this field?)

+[//]: # (two sets of criteria, one for architects and one for urban design/geography)

 ---